 - Education and Training – Knowledge-sharing and -building opportunities for community members most impacted by systemic racism to access information on racial healing, power-building, and community advocacy as well as liberation practices and supports.

 - Supporting Healers and Organizers – Infrastructure and initiatives that support Structural, emotional wellbeing, and capacity-building support for racial healing practitioners and community organizers.

-- Direct Impact, Accessible Wellness Services – Expansion of impactful existing racial healing services as well or the development of innovative new healing justice programs or services.
+- Direct Impact– Expansion of impactful existing racial healing services as well or the development of innovative new healing justice programs or services.